nachshon-egyes/nachshon-egyes.github.io/README.md

 # Welcome to my repo!
-#### I'm a first year MSc student in computational biology at the Weizmann Institute
+### My name is Nachshon and I'm a first year MSc student in computational biology at the Weizmann Institute